quanterall/HaskellMaterials/README.md

 [Here](./misc/effectful.md) is an explanation of what "effectful" means, practically speaking, as well as a short introduction to `IO`.

 ## "Help!
-I want to print a value but I can't because Haskell is mean!"
+I want to print a value but I can't print without IO!"

 [`Debug.Trace`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Debug-Trace.html) is your
 friend.
 It will even put compiler warnings in there automatically so you don't leave your debug